DavideVi/GoBot/README.md

 ```

 All regexes are checked and if they match then the script is executed.
 Capture
-groups will be passed as parameters.
+groups and user will be passed as parameters.
 Stdout will be returned to the user.